diasraphael/javascript/assets/javascript.md

 === will check the type and the value(will not perform coercion).prefer always this operator.
 == will perform coercion and checks the value

+#### use strict

+it has to be the first line of the code.
+it forbids to introduce new errors.
+it creates visible errors on the developer console otherwise it will fail silently.

 ## Notes:

 1. Javascript can be used in the web servers(run outside of browsers eg: nodejs)